-- the school reserves the right to approach current and any previous employer - the post is exempt from the Rehabilitation of Offenders Act so all convictions must be listed, with dates, unless those convictions have been filtered from the candidate's record by the DBS - A DBS check will be made - providing false information makes them liable to summary dismissal - failure to declare convictions, cautions or pending police action disqualifies them from employment - the interview will explore the candidate's suitability to work with children and young people.
-This will include an examination of the applicant's attitudes, strengths and awareness of the responsibilities related to the post.
+- the school reserves the right to approach current and any previous employer - the post is exempt from the Rehabilitation of Offenders Act so all convictionsmust be listed, with dates, unless those convictions have been filtered from the candidate's record by the DBS - a DBS check will be made on the successful candidate - an online search will be conducted on any shortlisted candidates - providing false information makes them liable to summary dismissal

-- all offers of appointments are made subject to a number of checks - employment will not commence until all checks have been made and cleared - the successful applicant will be required to adhere to all the school's policies.
-In relation to the Guidance for Safer Working Practice, they may be required upon taking up post to sign a statement confirming their commitment to it and thereafter on a regular basis.
+- failure to declare convictions, cautions or pending police action disqualifies them from employment - the interview will explore the candidate's suitability to work with children andyoung people.
+This will include an examination of the applicant's attitudes, strengths and awareness of the responsibilities related to the post. - all offers of appointments are made subject to a number of checks - employment will not commence until all checks have been made and cleared - the successful applicant will be required to adhere to all the school's policies.
+In relation to the Guidance for Safer Working Practice, they may be required upon taking up post to sign a statement confirming their commitment to it andthereafter on a regular basis.